Skip to content

 Professional Credit

-NW GWEC will not be offering continuing education credits for this year’s geriatric healthcare series.
-The accredited CE provider that offered approved contact hours in the past has closed, and the cost for a new interprofessional joint providership is not feasible, given current funding.
-Series attendees will be provided a certificate of attendance and series background documentation at the end of the series to submit to employers and/or their respective state licensing boards for CE consideration.
+NW GWEC will not be offering continuing education credits (CE) for this year’s geriatric healthcare series.
+Series attendees will be provided a certificate of attendance and series background documentation at the end of the series to submit to employers and/or their respective state licensing boards for continuing education (CE) consideration.

 Frequently Asked Questions